Lesson 10: The Right App

 - Smartphone programs are usually called "apps".
 Apps allow us to do all the things we just mentioned, along with many others.

-- Smartphones are small and easy to take with us wherever we go, making it easy to do things that would be difficult otherwise.
+- Smartphones are small and easy to take with us wherever we go, making it convenient to do things that would be difficult otherwise.

 Discuss: Ask students if they have ever gotten frustrated while using an app.
 For example, have they ever played a game that was too hard, or the buttons didn't work, or other problems prevented them from having fun?
 Have they ever tried going to a website and couldn't because it was too hard to figure out how?
 Allow students to present an anecdote or two of their own about apps that caused them problems.